Toxic Relationship Test: 30 Questions to Assess Your Bond

 Our detection test: how it works

-To help you see clearly, we've developed a toxic relationship detection test available free on our platform.
+To help you see clearly, we've developed a toxic relationship detection test available on our platform.
 This test evaluates your situation through 30 questions organized around several clinical dimensions.

 Each question addresses a concrete, observable behavior: how your partner reacts to your successes, how you handle disagreements, your freedom to see loved ones, how you feel after a conversation, and more.
 You answer on a frequency scale (never, rarely, sometimes, often, almost always), which provides a nuanced score rather than a simple "yes/no."